the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TDB] TBD =

+* Feature - Add a Filter Bar upsell banner to the Filters tab that displays when the Filter Bar plugin isn't active.

 = [5.12.4] 2022-01-19 =

 * Tweak - Minor CSS tweaks to align with the new shortcode based blocks in ECP.
 [ECP-1016]